szczyglis-dev/py-gpt/README.md

 - `DPI factor`: DPI factor.
 Restart of app required.
 Default: 1.0.

-- `Use theme colors in chat window`: use color theme in chat window, Default: False
+- `Use theme colors in chat window`: use color theme in chat window, Default: True

 - `Max Output Tokens`: Determines the maximum number of tokens the model can generate for a single response.